bouwe77/bouwe77.github.io/content/blog/learn-react-basics-by-creating-a-simple-calculation-game-part-2/learn-react-basics-by-creating-a-simple-calculation-game-part-2.md

 In my next blog post, [which is part 3 already], I will cover the `useReducer` hook, which we'll use to make the component's code even cleaner.

-P.S.
 The source code for this app is on my GitHub: https://github.com/bouwe77/react-simple-calculation-game/blob/main/src/simple-calculation-game/v2

 [part 1]: /learn-react-basics-by-creating-a-simple-calculation-game-part-1
 [which is part 3 already]: /learn-react-basics-by-creating-a-simple-calculation-game-part-3